CleitonPaes/PingFast-Presentation/README.md

 - Change network settings to reduce latency
 - Restore network settings to Windows default
-- Advanved Settings to customize your config
+- Advanced Settings to customize your config
-- Check if the settings are applied and notify the user
+- Check if the settings still applied

 ### Ping

 - Test ping at 0.5s intervals (By default windows tests every 1s)
-- Optional ping test log save
+- Optional log save
 - Customizable number of shots with consistent progress bar

 ### DNS